 Each employee commits to the CMH Promise of Excellence:

 "I will do my best every day, and I will provide excellence, quality and care in every interaction."

 The employee values are an acronym for the word CARES, because we want our employees to remember that caring for each other, the patients and their loved ones is our top priority:

-- Compassion: I show empathy and kindness.
+- Compassion: I strive to understand others and show kindness.

 - Accountability: I am responsible for my actions and strive to improve.

 - Respect: I am attentive to everyone’s needs and preferences and strive for equity and inclusion of all people.